h5bp/html5boilerplate.com/README.md

 package is correct by running `npm run test` and then checking the output.

-The site is served directly from the `docs/` directory
+The site is served directly from the `docs/` directory.